rmundra22/Self-Driving-Engineering-Nanodegree/Part 3/README.md

 - Running the predictions here and using the model to output the prediction and accuracy for each image.
 - Pre-process the images with the same pre-processing pipeline used earlier
 - Class Labels for the test images are: [14 33 15 12 22]
+- The first image might be difficult to classify because it has a similarity with the No entry sign.

 ![png](output_54_1.png)